Choosing your PhD supervisor

-After deciding on a topic for your Doctoral research project, it's now time to find a PhD supervisor - as they'll become crucial to your academic future
+After deciding on a topic for your Doctoral research project, it's now time to find a PhD supervisor - take the time to make the right choice, as they'll become crucial to your academic future

 Most PhD students' choice of university is heavily influenced by the opportunity to work alongside a particular academic, as they're the person who'll have the biggest impact on your studies.